alessandrocandolini/haskell-playground/chap2/README.md

 4. The Haskell built-in list and some syntactic sugar
 5. Strings as [Char]
 6. More PBT on all these function properties (an exercise in looking for stronger properties and stronger specifications)
+7. Preview of what's next: lifting a function to a context and the Functor type class (but we have not discussed type classes yet, so this is just a preview of the directon we want to take)